CDLMarkus/QuantyFey/tutorial/tutorial.md

 ![Screenshot of the five main tabs](images/compound_quantification_overview_2.png)

-Each tab will be explained in more detail in the following section.
+Each tab will be explained in  detail in the following section.

 ---